BigPolarBear1/factorization_v3/README.md

 Now we can create a 2d sieve interval where the increments in the width are mod 7.
 And increments in the heights represent the quadratic coefficient, and we save a mapping to remember which linear  coefficient that is coupled with.
 Now we can do a lot of sieving at once.... let me get that code done.

+Then when you do this for composite moduli there is a bunch of optimizations you can do to speed up sieving over your 2d interval.

+Ok ok.
+This will work.
+I have to do massive refactoring though.
+Just start with the entire factor base, generate a modulus based on some parameter (i'll have to figure that out).
+Then from the hashmap grab all solutions for that modulus so we have all possible quadratic / linear coefficient pairings mod m... and then just construct a 2d sieve interval for the whole thing.
+That will be fast bc a very costly step in SIQS is polynomial generations.. but the way we do it, it's all very quick.
+Even the precalculations during hashmap creation is very quick, and I can probably speed that up quite a bit more.

+In theory I could even construct one big sieve interval for the entire factor base.
+But that is probably going to take too long.
+Hmm.
+AAAAAAAaaaaanyway, feeling confident a breakthrough is around the corner now.
+Just finally have some clarity to see the strengths of my appraoch vs the traditional way of doig it.